 Reviews and appeals

-The Office of Industrial Relations is an independent entity and is not part of WorkCover Queensland or a self-insurer.
+The Office of Industrial Relations is independent of WorkCover Queensland and self-insurers.
 It is an independent decision maker.

 A worker, claimant or employer can apply to the Office of Industrial Relations for a review of some decisions of insurers.
 The review service is free, however should you engage a solicitor to help you prepare your review application you will be responsible for this cost.